cbonoz/ethnyc25/notes.md

 SimpleOffer
 ---

-One click form collection and payments backed by smart contracts for any business.
+One click form collection and payments backed by smart contracts for any service.

 ## Problem